 Scientific Classification: Linepithema humile

 Argentine ants originate in warm, humid environments and prefer a Mediterranean climate.
 However, the pests have been introduced in various parts of the world as an invasive species.
 Argentine ants populate areas of South America, southern Australia, northern New Zealand, the UK, Spain, Portugal, Italy, Greece, South Africa, the southern United States and California, and islands in the Atlantic Ocean.
-In the Mid-Atlantic region, the insects are dispersed infrequently from New Hampshire to North Carolina.
+In the east, the insects are dispersed infrequently from New Hampshire to North Carolina.

 What Do They Eat?

 Argentine ants maintain an omnivorous diet.
 The pests will feed on: